Valencia, Bukidnon: Cityhood

 By virtue of Republic No. Act 8985, the Municipality of Valencia was converted into a component city known as the City of Valencia on act converting the municipality of Valencia on January 12, 2001.
-In 2001 elections, Jose Galario Jr., the former Chief of Police of the city, was elected as City Mayor; while the son of then Mayor, Absalon Catarata and former Vice Mayor Afrodisia Catarata was also elected as the city's vice mayor in the person of Leandro Jose Catarata.
-During the 2004 local elections, both the incumbent mayor and vice mayor run for the position of city mayor.
-Jose Galario Jr. emerged as the winning candidate together with Benjamin Verano as vice mayor.
+In 2001 elections, Jose Galario Jr., the former Chief of Police of the city, was elected as City Mayor; while Leandro Jose Catarata, the son of Absalon and Afrodisia Catarata was also elected as the city's vice mayor.
+During the 2004 local elections, both the incumbent mayor and vice mayor ran for the position of city mayor.
+Galario emerged as the winning candidate together with Benjamin Verano as vice mayor.

-In the 2007 elections, incumbent Mayor Jose Galario Jr. lost to his rival, Leandro Jose Catarata for city mayor.
+In the 2007 elections, Galario lost to his rival, Leandro Jose Catarata for city mayor.
 Benjamin Verano was re-elected as vice mayor of the city.
-In the 2010 general elections, incumbent Leandro Jose Catarata was reelected for a second term; while Benjamin Verano Sr., Catarata's running mate, won the vice mayoralty position of the City of Valencia.
+In the 2010 general elections, Catarata was reelected for a second term; while Benjamin Verano Sr., Catarata's running mate, won the vice mayoralty position.
 However early in 2010, Verano died at office and was replaced by Azucena Huervas, the president of Valencia's Association of Barangay Captains.

-On June 9, 2014, Vice Mayor Azucena Huervas assumed the mayorship of the city after the conviction of Mayor Galario for violating the Anti-graft and Corrupt practices Act (RA 3019) in relation to his order transferring Ruth P. Piano from Budget Office to a non-existing office of City Liaison Officer.
+On June 9, 2014, Vice Mayor Huervas assumed the mayorship of the city after the conviction of Mayor Galario for violating the Anti-graft and Corrupt practices Act (RA 3019) in relation to his order transferring Ruth P. Piano from Budget Office to a non-existing office of City Liaison Officer.

-On the May 9, 2016 elections, Mayor Azucena P. Huervas was elected by the people of Valencia against her rivals, Amie G. Galario, Renato Centillas, and Leandro Jose H. Catarata.
-She was also re-elected in the 2019 elections along with her runningmate Dr. Policarpo P. Murillo IV as Vice-Mayor.
+On the May 9, 2016 elections, Huervas defeated her rivals, Amie G. Galario, Renato Centillas, and Leandro Jose H. Catarata.
+She was also re-elected in the 2019 elections along with her runningmate Policarpo P. Murillo IV as Vice-Mayor.

 Geography

-Valencia City is located in the central part of the Province of Bukidnon.
-It is bounded on the north by the municipality of Lantapan and Malaybalay City; on the east by the municipality of San Fernando; on the west and southwest by the municipalities of Pangantucan and Talakag; and on the south by the municipalities of Maramag and Quezon.
+Valencia is located in the central part of the Province of Bukidnon.
+It is bounded on the north by the municipality of Lantapan and Malaybalay; on the east by the municipality of San Fernando; on the west and southwest by the municipalities of Pangantucan and Talakag; and on the south by the municipalities of Maramag and Quezon.

-From its core, which is the Poblacion, the city is 27 kilometers from the provincial capital of Malaybalay City and 118 kilometers from the regional center of Cagayan de Oro.
+From its core, which is the Poblacion, the city is 27 kilometers from the provincial capital of Malaybalay and 118 kilometers from the regional center of Cagayan de Oro.
 The means of transportation is by bus and private vehicles and covers approximately two to three hours ride.

 The relative distance of the barangay from the city proper varies: four barangays are more or less 5 kilometers away, 20 barangays are 6 to 15 kilometers away, while the remaining seven barangays considered as the most interior, are situated 16 kilometers or more from the city proper.

-There are no seaports in the city because the place is landlocked.
 The nearest airports and seaports are in Cagayan de Oro and Davao City.